Spring Festival: May 15-16, 2021

 The Chastain Park Arts Festival is a two-day outdoor event with an emphasis on the visual arts.
-Located in the largest public park in Fulton County, we set out with many different goals in mind: 1) Give back to the community through art; 2) Create a venue that emphasizes local and Georgian artists, so they have a show they can depend on in their own back yard; 3) Bring a festival to the folks in the northern part of Fulton county; 4) Create a festival for Artists by Artists, letting the artist have a voice in the creation and operations of the festival; 5) Create a show unlike any other in the City of Atlanta, bringing together outstanding local, regional and national artists.
+Located in the largest public park in Fulton County, we set out with many different goals in mind: 1) Give back to the community through art; 2) Create a venue that emphasizes local and Georgian artists, so they have a show they can depend on in their own backyard; 3) Bring a festival to the folks in the northern part of Fulton county; 4) Create a festival for Artists by Artists, letting the artist have a voice in the creation and operations of the festival; 5) Create a show unlike any other in the City of Atlanta, bringing together outstanding local, regional and national artists.

 The Chastain Park area is rich with one of the largest and most enthusiastic art buying communities in the Atlanta area.
 This event will feature up to 185 fine painters, photographers, sculptors, leather and metal craft persons, glass blowers, jewelers and more!
-The Festival will also offer visitors the opportunity to view artist demonstrations, enjoy live entertainment, participate in hands-on arts activities, and enjoy festival foods and beverages.
+The Festival will also offer visitors the opportunity to view artist demonstrations, enjoy live entertainment, participate in hands-on art activities, and enjoy festival foods and beverages.

 The Festival benefits a scholarship fund for local artists administered by the Georgia Foundation for Public Spaces.

 Per City code ordinance, no alcohol may be brought into the Festival area.
 Beer and wine will be available for purchase at several locations throughout the Festival.
-Revenue from on-site beverage sales will be benefit the Georgia Foundation for Public Spaces scholarship program.
+Revenue from on-site beverage sales will benefit the Georgia Foundation for Public Spaces scholarship program.
 As always alcoholic beverage purchased at the Festival must remain on-site.
 The Atlanta Police Department and volunteers of the Festival will ask you to dispose of any alcoholic beverage before you exit or enter.

 A maximum of 185 of the finest local, regional and national artists, with an emphasis on metro Atlanta and Georgian artists.
 All artist applicants will be selected by a jury of their peers based on the merit of their work as well as booth presentation.

 Soft Drinks, lemonade, ice tea and water (all of your favorites) will be located throughout the event.
-Per City guidelines no alcohol or beer may be brought into the Festival area.
+Per City guidelines, no alcohol or beer may be brought into the Festival area.
 No glass bottles may be brought into the area.

 Credit Cards/ Payment Terms

-Many of the Artists are equipped to accept credit cards payments, however keep in mind that some may or may not accept some types of cards.
-Many accept Visa, Mastercard and American Express, but many prefer cash.
+Many of the Artists are equipped to accept credit cards payments, however, keep in mind that some may or may not accept some types of cards.
+Many accept Visa, Mastercard, and American Express, but many prefer cash.
 Each of the beverage stations and food concessions will only accept cash.
 As noted earlier, we will have an ATM/Cash machine on hand for your use.

 The Festival will have live entertainment on-site.We accept applications for acoustic entertainment throughout the year.
 For more information please email us at: firstname.lastname@example.org